ReveredEye/DnDClassClassification/README.md

 In my runs, airflow for some reason gets stuck if zombie job if you just click manually for the pipeline to run.
 A way around this is to run them individually in the shell.
-Use `docker ps -a` to find the `CONTAINER ID` corresponding to the image `airflow_docker-airflow-webserver`, and after running docker compose up get into its shell using `docker exec -it <container id> /bin/bash`.
-Once inside the airflow container in docker, run these commands in sequential order (or alternatively just run `model_builder.py` within the `flask_app` folder or `local_model.py` within `./local_run` if you want to run it locally instead);
+You can just run `docker run --rm -it --entrypoint bash airflow_docker-airflow-webserver` (or use `docker ps -a` to find the
+`CONTAINER ID` corresponding to the image `airflow_docker-airflow-webserver`, and after running docker compose up get into its shell using
+`docker exec -it <container id> /bin/bash`).
+Once inside the airflow container in docker, run these commands in sequential order
+(or alternatively just run `model_builder.py` within the `flask_app` folder or `local_model.py` within `./local_run` if you want to run it locally instead);

 1 - `airflow tasks test dnd_classification_RFModel preprocess_data`